MikeNats/ng-docs/README.md

 * Markers
 * Heat Map
 * KML layers
-* Timeline
+* Time line
-* CSV to Json convertion
+* CSV to Json conversion
-* Postcode to Lat/lot convertion
+* Postcode to Lat/lot conversion

 <h3 class='literal'><span class='kind'>module</span> <span>[uiService](#!/module:uiService)</span></h3>
-Provides all the intermidiate services to achive interactivity between UI and [mapModule](#!/module:mapModule)
+Provides all the intermediate services to achieve communication between UI and [mapModule](#!/module:mapModule)
-* Trigers :
+* Tigers :<br />
-> * Google Map Library
+	Google Map Library<br />
-> * Map positioning
-> * Markers
-> * Heat Map
-> * KML layers
-> * Timeline
+	Map positioning<br />
+	Markers<br />
+	Heat Map<br />
+	KML layers<br />
+	Time line<br />
-> * CSV to Json convertion
+	CSV to Json conversion<br />
-> * Postcode to Lat/lot convertion
+	Postcode to Lat/lot conversion
 * popUp
 * animations

-Maintenaince of the App
+Maintenance of the App
 ---------------------------
 <h4>About</h4>
-The development enviroment of the app is consistanced from the below folders:
+The development environment of the app is consisted from the below folders:

 * <strong>app </strong><br />
 	Contains the minified version of the app.
-The folder is been updated dinamicly from automated build that are defined to Grunt.js file.
-All the files of the app are been included automatically from the development enviroment.
+The folder is been updated dynamical from automated build that are defined to Grunt.js file.
+All the files of the app are been included automatically from the development environment.
 That folder should be then uploaded in the server as it is.

 * <strong>bower_components </strong><br />
-	Contains all the nessesary files for foundation
+	Contains all the necessary files for foundation

 * <strong>css </strong><br />
-	Contains the minified development version of the css.Its been produces dinamicly from automated build that are defined to Grunt.js file
+	Contains the minified development version of the css.
+Its been produces dynamical from automated build that are defined to Grunt.js file

-* <strong>csv </strong><br />
-	Contains test csv's for development perpouses

 * <strong>js </strong><br />
-	Contains the JavaScripts for the  development enviroment
+	Contains the JavaScripts for the  development environment

 * <strong>scss </strong><br />
 	Contains the SASS files